hwarden162/applied-ml/_episodes/05-tuned-workflow.md

 teaching: 0
 exercises: 0
 questions:
-- "Write something here."
+- "How do we tune the hyperparameters of a model?"
 objectives:
-- "Write something here."
+- "Create a random forest model using `tidymodels`."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Hyperparameters are the settings of a model that we have to set ourselves."
 ---

 ## Hyperparameter Tuning